kmamal/node-sdl/README.md

 * `<boolean>`

-Will be `true` if the instance is closed.
+Is `true` if the instance is closed.
-A closed instance object should not be used any further.
+A closed instance object must not be used any further.

 ### sensorInstance.close()